nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ## Presentation

-Authenticating and authorizing a payment is implemented by presenting a signed presentation of the A2Pay (hereafter A2Pay') to a PSP using OpenID4VP[^openid4vp] according to (HAIP) [^openid4vc_hip].
+Authenticating and authorizing a payment is implemented by presenting a signed presentation of the A2Pay (hereafter A2Pay') to a PSP using OpenID4VP[^openid4vp] according to OpenID4VC High Assurance Interoperability Profile with SD-JWT VC (HAIP) [^openid4vc_hip].
 ARF section 6.6.3[^arf] explains this process in detail and also elaborates on how trust is established between the wallet and the PSP.
 A positive verification of an A2Pay' by the PSP authorizes the given payment transaction.

 ### Dynamic linking